Anil Nair, Chair

 MGMT 361.
 International Business Operations.
 3 Credits.

 An examination of the environment of multinational business, foreign trade, and the operation of multinational enterprises.
 Management, marketing, accounting, and financial problems unique to enterprises operating in varying economic, cultural, and political legal environments are investigated.
 This course includes a CAP experience.
-International business majors may not take MGMT 361 for credit. (qualifies as a CAP experience) Prerequisites: FIN 323, MKTG 311 and MGMT 325, and a declared major in the University or permission of the Dean's Office.
+International business majors may not take MGMT 361 for credit.
+Prerequisites: FIN 323, MKTG 311 and MGMT 325, and a declared major in the University or permission of the Dean's Office.

 MGMT 367.
 Cooperative Education.
 1-6 Credits.